vainiusd/VU_automation_intro/labs/2-python.md

 # Netmiko introduction

-In this lab we will install netmiko and run use this python library to connect adn configure devices.
+In this lab we will install netmiko and run use this python library to connect and configure devices.

 ## Netmiko installation